mandaricsladjana/Real-Estate-Investment-and-Market-Analytics-Project/README.md

   <img src="assets/images/bannernew.png" alt="Portfolio Banner" width="100%">
 </p>

-# Real Estate Investment & Market Analytics Project
+# Real Estate Investment & Market Analytics Project (IN PROGRESS)

 ## 👋 Welcome

-This is my first data analytics portfolio project, created to demonstrate practical skills in SQL, Excel, and Power BI.
+This is my first data analytics portfolio project, created to demonstrate practical skills in SQL and Power BI.
 The goal is to show the ability to work with real-world data by cleaning, transforming, and analyzing it to generate meaningful business insights.

 The project focuses on real estate data analysis, including property valuation, city-level market performance, ROI evaluation, and investment categorization.
 The main purpose of the project is to demonstrate the ability to work with a real-life dataset by cleaning, transforming, and analyzing it in order to give meaningful business insights and answer key analytical questions.